Toyota Tacoma: Updates

 The first-generation Tacoma underwent its first minor update in October 1996, switching from recessed sealed beam headlamps to a flush design on 2WD models.
 There were two more cosmetic facelifts: the first in July 1997 and the second in October 2000.
 The most visible changes were in the modified front grilles (both facelifts, for model years 1998 and 2001) and tailgate badging and emblems (first facelift, MY1998).
 The MY1998 facelift included distinct grilles for the 2WD and 4WD models; 2WD models featured a prominent horizontal bar splitting the grille.
 A StepSide bed was added as an option for MY2000.

-Mechanical changes included a switch to distributorless ignitions (coil-on-plug) in 1996 and in 1997 longer rear leaf springs.
-A passenger-side air bag was added in July 1997, and the driver's-side air bag (standard from 1995 launch) was "depowered".
-Most 4×4 models came with Toyota's Automatic Differential Disconnect system after the 2000 model year.